 Specifically, conventional default rules under U.S. statutory business associations law recently have been changing in ways that weaken the force of fiduciary duty in business associations.
-Recently adopted
+Recently adopted limited liability company statutes in Tennessee and Wyoming that reject default fiduciary duties altogether for DAO LLCs are prominent examples.33 Although founders, promoters, and members of DAO LLCs are free to adopt fiduciary duties in their DAO LLC as a matter of private

-30 Claire Moore Dickerson, From Behind the Looking Glass: Good Faith, Fiduciary Duty & Permitted Harm, 22 FLA.
-ST. U. L. REV. 955, 991 (1995).
+30 Claire Moore Dickerson, From Behind the Looking Glass: Good Faith, Fiduciary Duty & Permitted Harm, 22 Fl.A.
+St. U. L. REV. 955, 991 (1995).